MantasTech/World-Freedom/README.md

 # Global Human & Economic Freedom Analysis

 ## Overview
 This repository contains a data analysis project that delves deep into the human and economic freedom numbers for a year of 2020.
-The objective is to unearth patterns among countries, revealing the dynamics of global freedom over these years.
+The objective is to show patterns among countries, revealing the dynamics of global freedom.

 ## Tools and Techniques
 - **Environment**: Jupyter Notebook
 - **Programming Language**: Python

 - **Data Cleaning**: Utilized `pandas` for cleaning and preprocessing the dataset to ensure quality analyses.
-- **Exploratory Data Analysis**: Leveraged statistical functions from `numpy` and `pandas` to understand distributions, central tendencies, and other key metrics.
+- **Exploratory Data Analysis**: Used `numpy` and `pandas` to understand distributions, central tendencies, and other key metrics.
 - **Visualization**: Created intuitive plots using `seaborn` and `matplotlib` to visualize key patterns and insights.

 ## Dataset